markjpjones/projects/yelp sentiment analysis/README.md

 Excluding non-resturants businessses from my dataset caused the number of businesses to drop from ~209K to ~63K (a 60% drop), and a subsequent ~38% reduction in the with the number of reivews being considered.

-While the amount of data being excluded may seem like a lot, it is completely justtifed in order to ensure I can provide relevant insights to restaurants.
+While the amount of data being excluded may seem like a lot, it is completely justified to ensure relevant insights can be provided to restaurants.
 If I did not exclude non-restaurant businesses then the accuraccy of my model (predictions) would suffer as it's ability to predict setiment of resturants reviews would be hampered/diluted by the feedback from all other business reviews.

 The code used for this analysis can be found <a href="sql/restaurant reviews.sql">here</a>.